WenjieOwen/Survival-Analysis-Final/stepwise_cox_cx.md

 ![](stepwise_cox_cx_files/figure-gfm/nomgram_cx-1.png)<!-- -->

-The figure above is the nomogram generated to estimate the patients 1-, 3- and 5- year with predictors from the final Cox ph model.
-The nomogram produces similar results where treatment types are no strong predictors in the model.
+The figure shows the nomogram generated to estimate patients’ 1-, 3-, and 5-year survival based on the final Cox PH survival prediction model.
+The nomogram produces similar results when treatment types are not strong predictors in the model.
+It translates the regression coefficients into a point-based scoring system, allowing clinicians to estimate 1-, 3-, and 5-year survival probabilities for patients with cirrhosis.
+Each predictor in the model (drug assignment, age, log-bilirubin, albumin, prothrombin time, presence of edema, and disease stage) has a scale that assigns a value to a specific hazard point, as indicated by the scale at the top of the figure.
+By summing a patient’s points for each variable, therapists can obtain a total score and use it to estimate 1-, 3-, and 5-year survival probabilities, with higher total point values indicating lower predicted survival.
+Nomograms provide an intuitive and feasible method for applying the survival prediction model and enhance clinical decision-making by offering quick, individualized risk estimates.